Want More TikTok Likes? Try 20 Proven Methods (2026)

 1. Use A Recognizable Profile Name And Picture

 A memorable TikTok name with a recognizable picture will make it easier for others to find you.
 In contrast, a username full of special characters and numbers will be hard for people to remember.
-For instance, a creator should use “SeanDoesMagic” rather than something like “Se4nDoesM4qjc”.
+For instance, a creator should use a clean handle like @MrBeast rather than a complex string of letters like “MrB3ast_001”.

 2. Add A Memorable TikTok Caption